-All flaring events were managed per our flare procedures to minimize the amount of flaring and were in compliance with the requirements of BAAQMD Regulation 12 Rules 11 and 12 and MRC's Flare Minimization Plan.
-The results from the investigation into the events were reported to the District in Causal Analysis reports.
+These flaring events were managed per our flare procedures to minimize the amount of flaring and were in compliance with the requirements of BAAQMD Regulation 12 Rules 11 and 12 and MRC's Flare Minimization Plan.
+The results from the investigation into the events were reported to the District in a Causal Analysis report.
 Prevention measures were identified and implemented.
 Additional information can be found in the flare specific sections of this FMP.

 MRC expects continuous improvement and reductions in flaring as MRC continues to investigate flaring events and implement prevention measures to minimize or prevent re-occurrence.
-Non-methane hydrocarbon (VOC) emissions have been reduced from a high of over 30 tons per year in 2005 to 2 tons in 2019.
+Non-methane hydrocarbon (VOC) emissions have been reduced from a high of over 30 tons per year in 2005 to 2.6 tons in 2022.
 All flaring, whenever it occurs, is minimized and stopped as quickly as possible.
 Keep in mind however, that one flaring event can significantly affect the annual totals.
 Above all else, flares are essential refinery safety equipment.
 They provide a means to ensure the safe and efficient combustion of gases that would otherwise be released to the environment.